NamamiShanker/namamishanker.github.io/content/posts/scipy_fortran_f2py.md

 +++
 draft = false
 date = 2022-03-24T14:01:12+05:30
-title = "Why are Numpy and Scipy so fast?" description = "Scipy is a thin wrapper on top of fast Fortran code.
+title = "Why are Numpy and Scipy so fast?
+And how can I create my superfast Python library?" description = "Scipy is a thin wrapper on top of fast Fortran code.
 Learn how Scipy provides high level interface to the extremely fast and efficient BLAS and LAPACK libraries." slug = "" authors = ["Namami Shanker"]